 158a.
 HISTORY OF MUSIC.
 Two hours credit.

-Prerequisite, Music 2c.
-The historical changes in music from earliest times to the sixteenth century ending with analysis of the great church works of Palestrina.
+Prerequisites, Music 2a,b,c.
+The historical changes in music from earliest times to the end of the sixteenth century with emphasis on the changes in style.

 158b.
 HISTORY OF MUSIC.
 Two hours credit.